alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Human medicines

-You must get a wholesaler licence to:
+You must get a wholesaler licence to import from:

-- import from the European Economic Area (EEA) and supply in the UK or EEA
+- the European Economic Area (EEA) and supply in the UK or EEA
-- import from a non-EE country and export to a non-EEA country
+- a non-EE country and export to a non-EEA country

 You need a manufacturer licence that authorises import  if you want to import from outside the EEA and supply a country within the EEA.